Home » Computer Guides » Email Guides » How To Add, Open, Print And Save Email Attachments.

 Attaching Your File To An Email.

 Regardless of which email provider you use, after clicking the paper clip icon an Explorer window will open.
-Navigate to the file you want to attach, select it and then click
+Navigate to the file you want to attach, select it and then click the Open button.

 With some email providers, after clicking the paper clip icon, a small options menu will open.